-Here are eight basic steps I’ve found to keep the user in the process and build successful solutions
+Here are eight basic steps I’ve found to keep the user in the process and build successful solutions when working with Business Analysts.
+(This is a mod. of classic 5 stage design thinking geared to the way BA’s tend to approach a problem)

 1. Understand the problem

 Describe the problem, not the solution.
-Make sure you understand the underlying problem; even if the direction given from the Product Manager is specific about the solution they want (This could include screen shots).
+Make sure you understand the underlying problem; even if the direction given from the Product Manager is specific about the solution they want (This could include screenshots).
 Communicated solutions tend to be myopic in their approach; often the solution is a reaction to a specific symptom rather than addressing the root problem.
 Jumping directly into the solution space may not directly or fully address the underlying problem.
 To be sure the solution you design is complete you must understand the true nature of the problem.

 2. Who is your user, your target audience